kmadjei/backend-mini-project/README.md

 **User's Goal**
     - Create  a data of things todo using the application
-    - Manage their time better making use of status updates and due dates of each task
+    - Manage their time better by making use of status updates and due dates of each task
     - Prioritize tasks and make better decisions of things to accomplish first

 ## Features

-The Task Manager project is a data centric design based web application with CRUD capabilities (Create, Read, Update, Delete).
+The Task Manager project is a Data Centric Based Design web application with CRUD capabilities (Create, Read, Update, Delete).
 More details of features of this project is provided below

     - For the User's